LeonardDuANZ/LearningNotes/gitAction/gitAction.md

 blame function: to show all the latest history for lines.

 ## Github Action
 Automating tasks in Github.
-Event-dtiven.
+Event-driven.
 Live in repo.
 Based on YAML syntax.
 Part of github, lots of templates, free plan.

 SDLC: software development life cycle.